-I find it easier to unfold the legs of the TV tray so they stick up into the air.
+I find it easier to unfold the legs of the table so they stick up into the air.

 Now comes the fun part!

-SAFELY and according to the instructions for your particular staple gun, load your brads/staples to prepare to staple the cover to the table.
+SAFELY, and according to the instructions for your particular staple gun, load your brads/staples to prepare to staple the cover to the table.

-I usually put my first staple in the middle of the side facing me, which is one of the long sides.
+I usually put my first staple in the middle of the side of the table facing me, which is one of the long sides.

-Then I move to the opposite side, pulling the cover tightly across the TV tray before I staple.
+Then I move to the opposite side of the table, pulling the cover tightly across the TV tray before I staple.

-Continue along those two sides, pulling the cover as tightly as possible on all sides as you staple.
+Continue along those two sides of the table, pulling the cover as tightly as possible on all sides as you staple.

-When you get to the edges, staple as close to the edge as possible to ensure a tight fit.
+When you get to the edges, staple as close to the edge of the table as possible to ensure a tight fit.

-Once those two sides are stapled, trim the cover on the remaining sides down a bit more, leaving roughly 2-3 inches – enough to fold it over and staple.
+Once those two sides of the table are stapled, trim the cover on the remaining sides down a bit more, leaving roughly 2-3 inches – enough to fold it over and staple.

-Just like before, you can always trim more if you find you need to, but you can’t replace what’s been taken, so leave more than you think you may need.
+Just like before, you can always trim more if you find you need to, but you can’t replace what’s been taken, so leave more of the fabric than you think you may need.

-Continue stapling, just as you did on the first two sides.
-It’s important that you pull tight before every couple staples so the cover is as tight against the top of the TV tray as possible.
+Continue stapling the fabric, just as you did on the first two sides.
+It’s important that you pull tight before every couple staples so the cover is as tight against the top of the table as possible.

-When you get to a corner, fold one side under, then the other side over that, and staple, staple, staple!
+When you get to a corner, fold one side of the fabric under, then the other side over that, and staple, staple, staple!

 And there you have it!!
 You’re all done!
 You made something VERY useful… you should be very proud. 🙂

-Here’s mine, set up and ready to work (On a Roly Poly Romper, of course from Peek-a-Boo Pattern Shop)!
+Here’s my ironing board, set up and ready to work (On a Roly Poly Romper, of course from Peek-a-Boo Pattern Shop)!

-Helpful hint: I recommend keeping a quilter’s ruler or small rotary cutter mat nearby so once you’ve ironed and you’re ready to pin, you can use that under your fabric as your base.
+Helpful hint: I recommend keeping a quilter’s ruler or small rotary cutter mat nearby your ironing board so once you’ve ironed and you’re ready to pin, you can use that under your fabric as your base.

-Bonus project: How to replace your existing cover
+Bonus project: How to replace your existing tv tray ironing board cover

-I’ve been using this current cover for almost a year, and it’s been time to replace it for a little while now because – like I said in the beginning – it has acquired some not-so-desirable discoloration and spots.
+I’ve been using this current cover for almost a year on this table, and it’s been time to replace it for a little while now because – like I said in the beginning – it has acquired some not-so-desirable discoloration and spots.

 Step 1 (really, the only step…): Remove the brads/staples

 You’re going to need a flat head screwdriver and pliers for this project so you can remove the staples on the table.

-Lay your TV tray on the ground with the covered side facing down, and using your screwdriver and pliers, CAREFULLY and SAFELY remove all the staples.
+Lay your table on the ground with the covered side facing down, and using your screwdriver and pliers, CAREFULLY and SAFELY remove all the staples.